STartarotti/crypto-trading-bot/README.md

 cd crypto-trading-bot
 ```

-DISCLAIMER: This software is for educational and experimental purposes only.
+DISCLAIMER: This software is for educational and experimental purposes only.DISCLAIMER: This software is for educational and experimental purposes only.

 2. Install dependencies: